644/bulk-rename/README.md

 # About
-This is just an experimental script to test quicksort recursion in bash for bulk renaming.
-However, the bulk-rename-array script is surprisingly *only a constant of 2 times* slower than the below snippet; 10,000 folders takes rename ~7s and bulk-rename-array ~14s; 30,000 folders takes rename ~20s and bulk-rename-array ~40s, and it replaces for file/folder names that rename can't.
-Also since it's pure bash, it will work on any system that has just bash > 4.0+ installed.
+This is just an experimental script to test bash for bulk file/folder renaming.
+However, the bulk-rename-array script is surprisingly faster than the below snippet in *some* cases, and it replaces for file/folder names that rename can't.
+It's only slower when there's lots of nested directories within nested directories.
+Also since it's pure bash, it will work on any system that has just bash >4.0+ installed.

 Do not use this if you care about performance.
 Instead use the below snippet.